vikashiscool/notes-2/lectures/week-01/_2_tuesday/dusk/README.md

 ### Arrays

 Unfortunately, strings and numbers are not enough for most programming purposes.
-What is needed are collections of data that we can use efficiently, Arrays.
+What is needed are collections of data (aka LISTS) that we can use efficiently-- *Arrays*.

 Arrays are great for: